trizen/bacovia/README.md

 # SPECIAL METHODS

-An interesting feature is the support for alternative representations (provided by the method `.alternatives`), which uses common mathematical identities to symbolically create equivalent expressions from the self-expression.
+An interesting feature is the support for alternative representations (provided by the method `.alternatives`), which uses common mathematical identities to create symbolically equivalent expressions from the self-expression.

 Bellow we describe the special methods provided by this library:

 #### # `.alternatives()`

-Returns an array with alternative representations of the self-expression.
+Returns an array with alternative representations from the self-expression.

 ```ruby
 Exp(Log(3) * 2).alternatives.each { .say }